steverhoades/expressive-async/README.md

 Overview
 ====================
-This library was created to experiment with zend expressive using React PHP.
+This library was created to experiment with zend expressive using React PHP and is based on React\Http.
 Mileage may vary.

 A large portion of this code leverages existing libraries such as guzzlehttp's psr7 library, zend diactoros, zend expressive, zend stratigility and zend service manager.